Updated: January 31, 2020

-The lesson: Hopefully, you will be inspired to do something more productive with your time.
-Go and organize your things, make your next grocery list, brainstorm money making ideas, or perhaps – learn how to cook something.
+Perhaps you can organize your things, make your next grocery list, brainstorm money making ideas, or learn how to cook a recipe.
 And speaking of cooking…

-Task #4: Go to a mall and find how much the cheapest plain red shirt is
+Task #4: Go to a mall and find the cheapest plain red shirt.

 Do you want to go out and do some window shopping?
 Then add some fun and productivity with your time by looking for the cheapest plain red shirt out there.
 Do this task with some friends and make it a game – winner buys “merienda”.